 Quick To Make, Easy To Use

 If I take a few minutes to set up the jig, it does all the measuring for me.
 Sure, it takes a few minutes to make it, but mostly it’s quick in comparison to all the measuring, marking and fiddling to get the holes right.
 With a jig, the pieces all come out just like the first — so take some time and set the first piece up perfect.

 Since fixtures (or jigs) are a simple trick to make life easier, I use them all the time.
 Jigs and fixtures work for drilling, sawing, grinding, welding, and for lots of other applications.

 It pays to be creative, too.
 Place an extension, or an extra stopping piece on the table, like in the second photo.
 The angle block (white) is not usually for this kind of thing, but placed like this, it makes a perfect stop.
-This one cheap fixture worked on all 4 corners of these crane bolt plates because they were the same.
+This one cheap fixture worked on all 4 corners of these crane bolt plates because they are the same relative to the corner.
 Even though the whole stack of plates were drilled at once, this fixture made it easy to just flip the stack and keep them all lined up.